Pumpkin-MC/Pumpkin-Docs/docs/nl/config/basic.md

 ## Hardcore

-Whether the server is in hardcore mode.
+Of de server in hardcore modus is.

 :::code-group
 ```toml [configuration.toml] {2}